pchemguy/SQLiteICUex/docs/develop/SPEC.md

 )
 ```

-Each collation owns a separate `UCollator`.
-On successful registration, SQLite owns it through `icuCollationDel`.
-If registration fails, `icuex` must close it directly.
+Each collation owns a distinct `UCollator`.

+* After successful registration, SQLite owns the collator through `icuCollationDel`.
+* If `sqlite3_create_collation_v2()` fails, `icuex` must call `ucol_close()` itself.
+* If later extension initialization fails, resources already transferred to SQLite remain connection-owned and are released when the failed connection is closed.

-Required examples:
+Required behavior:

 ```sql
 SELECT 'АБВГДЙЬЁ' = 'абвгдйьё' COLLATE UTF_CI;